yashrathi-git/headspace-cli/README.md

 # pyHeadspace

+TODO:
-TODO: If there's only one duration available, download that duration without asking again.
+1. If there's only one duration available, download that duration without asking again.
  (Or using a longest command would work as well.)
+2. Replace `requests` with `httpx`.

 Command line script to download headspace packs, singles or everyday meditation.
 <p align="center">